srvrco/getssl/README.md

 ## Overview

-GetSSL was written in standard bash ( so can be run on a server,  a desktop computer, or even a virtualbox) and add the checks, and certificates to a remote server ( providing you have a ssh with key, sftp or ftp access to the remote server).
+GetSSL was written in standard bash ( so it can be run on a server,  a desktop computer, or even a virtualbox) and add the checks, and certificates to a remote server ( providing you have a ssh with key, sftp or ftp access to the remote server).

 ```
 getssl ver.
 1.64